XQD card: Support

 In January 2012, the first XQD card was announced by Sony, declaring a 1 Gbit/s read and write speed.
 In July 2012, Lexar (owned at the time by Micron) announced plans to support the XQD format.

 As of 2012, SanDisk and Kingston had not announced plans to produce XQD cards.

 In addition to Sony, as of August 2018, Nikon and Delkin are also manufacturing XQD cards.

 In late 2018, Lexar – by then under new ownership – announced that it would discontinue support for the XQD format in favour of CFexpress, citing problems with control, licensing and product availability.

 Hosts

 Sony has said their broadcast camcorders (XDCAM and XDCAM EX) will support the XQD cards.
 For their broadcast products the XQD card will be classified as a secondary media as XQD is based around consumer technology.
 Nonetheless, the cards will support acquisition in the broadcast quality MPEG HD422 50 Mbit/s format.
 On 4 September 2013, Sony released the PXW-Z100, a 4K prosumer camera that records onto XQD cards.
 Additionally, Sony’s PXW-FS7 and PXW-FX9 cameras also support XQD cards.

-Nikon supports XQD cards in its newer high-end DSLR and mirrorless cameras: Nikon D4, Nikon D4s, Nikon D5, Nikon D6, Nikon D850, Nikon D500 and Nikon Z6 & Nikon Z7.
+Nikon supports XQD cards in its newer high-end DSLR and mirrorless cameras: Nikon D4, Nikon D4s, Nikon D5, Nikon D6, Nikon D850, Nikon D500 and Nikon Z6 and Nikon Z7.

 Phase One XF IQ4 camera system (three bodies) supports XQD cards.